amudhabalan/react-nodejs-social-network-app/README.md

 # devbook

-A Social Network App for Devs written in MERN stack.
+A Social Network App for Developers

+# MongoDB
-MongoDB is used as the database, hosted ay MongoDB Atlas.
+- Used as the database, hosted at MongoDB Atlas
+- Mongoose Javascript library is used for MongoDB object modelling with NodeJS

-ExpressJS Framework for Serverside Javascript.
+# ExpressJS Framework
+- Used as the web application framework for building APIs with NodeJS
+- JsonWebTokens used for Authentication through the API

+# ReactJS
-ReactJS Framework for client side UI rendering.
+- Used for Client side UI rendering of reusable components
+- Redux is used for App level State Management
+- React Hooks used for Component level state management
+- React Router used for routing

+# NodeJS
-NodeJS for running Javascript on the server.
+- Used for Serverside Javascript